ald3ns/geacon-config-extract/README.md

 - https://github.com/darkr4y/geacon
 - https://github.com/Z3ratu1/geacon_plus

-This script will use the symbols present in builds that haven't been obfuscated using a tool like [garble](https://github.com/burrowers/garble]).
+This script will use the symbols present in builds that haven't been obfuscated using a tool like [garble](https://github.com/burrowers/garble]) to dump the config (see [geacon source](https://github.com/Z3ratu1/geacon_plus/blob/main/config/config.go)).
 Obviously, that means this script is brittle, but it is entirely possible the config is found in the same place each time.

 The sample this script was tested with was: https://www.virustotal.com/gui/file/cc210ecd2d8b8060eb272fd37b65e1eb00d4cfb65795a82299d89a01df56ea7d.